lisafolliard/database_basics_Code_Review/README.md

-Hair Salon
-A website where hair salon owners can view a list of stylists and their clients, 8/21/2015
+Hair Salon is a website where hair salon owners can view a list of stylists and their clients, 8/21/2015

 By Lisa Folliard